alevkov/SWEApp/README.md

 This is a work in progress.

 Features currently implemented:
-- Real-time messaging in group/private channels
+- Real-time messaging in group and 1-on-1 channels
-- Matching based on courses taken
+- Matching users with classmates based on courses taken
 - Reminders about upcoming deadlines for each group
 - Inviting classmates to join groups